elugens/hello-javascript/docs/general-javascript-questions/prototypes-inheritance/prototypal-inheritance.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The answer is simple: "this" is not affected by prototypes at all.
-No matter where the method is found in an object or its prototype.
-In a method call, "this" is always the object before the dot.
+  <div><strong>Interview Response:</strong> The answer is simple: prototypes do not affect "this", regardless of the method the location in an object or prototype.
+This structure is always the object before the dot in a method call.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />